 Most people are already familiar with the legal process known as divorce.
 With a divorce, the marriage is terminated because it has been deemed “irretrievably broken.”
 Either spouse can pursue this legal option to end the marriage.
 During the divorce process, family support, child custody and the allocation of assets and liabilities will be determined.

 For more information on this topic, read the article, Three Ways Marriages Are Ended in Washington.

 Contact Molly B. Kenny for Family Law Help in Washington

 If you are currently married and would like to annul your marriage or get a divorce, talk to a lawyer who can help you weigh a divorce vs. annulment for your particular situation.

 Your lawyer can help you file a petition and handle other important paperwork and filing requirements.
 Your lawyer can also help you pursue the most important details of the process (child custody, property division, etc.).
 Our team at the Law Offices of Molly B. Kenny is ready to help you now.
-To schedule your case consultation today, call our offices at 425-460-0550.
+To schedule your case consultation today, fill out our contact form or call our Bellevue office at 425-460-0550.